-Salmon has been one of those foods that have increased in our meals a lot as our healthy journey has progressed, especially as we worked to have grain-free meals more often and tackled a few Whole30 diets.
+Salmon has been one of those foods that have increased in our meals a lot as our healthy journey has progressed, especially as we did a grain-free elimination diet (recipes here) and tackled a few Whole30 diets.
+We aim to get our fish as all Sustainable Seafood.

 It’s also one of my husband’s least favorite foods ever, but he knows salmon is so healthy for our bodies that he lets me serve it – but it’s gotta be spicy!